 Address Range (inclusive) Region Interface 0x00000000-0x1FFFFFFF Code Instruction and data accesses performed on C-AHB.
 0x20000000-0x3FFFFFFF SRAM Instruction and data accesses performed on S-AHB.
 Any attempt to execute 0x40000000-0x5FFFFFFF Peripheral instructions from the peripheral and external device region results in a MemManage fault.
-0x60000000-0x9FFFFFFF External RAM Taut.
-0xA0000000-0xDFFFFFF External device 0xE0040000-0xE00FFFFF PPB Reserved for system control and debug.
+0x60000000-0x9FFFFFFF External RAM Taur.
+0xA0000000-0xDFFFFFF External device 0xE0000000-0xE00FFFFF PPB Reserved for system control and debug.
 Cannot be used for exception vector tables.
-Data acceleration internally or on EPPB.
-Accesses in the range: Cannot be used for exception vector tables.
 Data accesses are either performed internally or on EPPB.
 Accesses in the range: 0xE000000-0xE0043FFF Are handled within the processor.
 0xE0044000-0xE00FFFF Appear as APB transactions on the EPPB interface of the processor.
 Any attempt to execute instructions from the region results in a MemManage fault.
 0xE0100000-0xFFFFFFFF Vendor_SYS Partly reserved for future processor feature expansion.
 Any attempt to execute instructions from the region results in a MemManage fault.
 Data accesses are performed on S-AHB